Zoo Volunteer Program

 Roosevelt Park Zoo has a multi-faceted volunteer program that allows eager adults to fit their wish to assist at the zoo either year-round or during the summer months.
 There are a myriad of programs to choose from, depending on each volunteer’s special interests and background.
-Sign up and Training sessions are held bi-yearly in April and August.
+Sign up and Training sessions are held bi-yearly in Spring and Fall for individual volunteers.

 - Being part of the Roosevelt Park Zoo’s wildlife educational program.

 - Opportunities to develop new skills and be trained in a myriad of educational and zoological programs

 - Although it is not required, we prefer our volunteers to become zoo members, therefore a $5.00 discount for a yearly zoo membership is offered to all of our regular volunteers.

 - Must be 18 years or older, complete a volunteer application and agree to a background check.

 - Must be willing to fulfill either a year-round volunteer requirement of 60 hours or 6 month spring/summer season of 30 hours.
 Most shifts are approximately 3 hours.